-ELD Ratings is dedicated to helping fleets and drivers understand the complicated world of Electronic Logging Devices.
-There are many ELD vendors all selling their own products, so we need a central resource to learn about ELDs and evaluate all of the many options out there.
+ELD Ratings is dedicated to helping fleets and drivers understand the complicated world of electronic logging devices.
+There are many ELD vendors all selling their own products, so we need a central resource to learn about ELDs and evaluate the many options out there.

 This is a community site, created by and for members of the commercial transportation industry.
 Whether you’re a fleet owner, a safety manager, or an independent driver, we want this site to bring you all the information you need to make smart decisions about ELDs.

 As a community site, most of our content comes from you: our fellow pros in the trucking and transportation industry.
-Anyone with experience using a particular ELD is encouraged to add their own review and rating (at the bottom of each product page).
+Anyone with experience using a particular ELD is encouraged to add their own review and rating.
 The primary review for each ELD is written and rated using comments and feedback from experienced users of that product.
-While these opinions are their own, we hope the insight of expert users will be valuable to everyone evaluating ELD products.
+Although these opinions are their own, we hope the insight of expert users will be valuable to everyone evaluating ELD products.

-1) We price based on a single unit.
-Obviously prices vary by volume, and the larger your fleet the more discount you can expect.
+- We price based on a single unit.
+Obviously prices vary by volume, and the larger your fleet, the more discount you can expect.
 But as a baseline, we try to report pricing based on just one vehicle.

-2) We include the cost of a BYOD display.
-Bring Your Own Device options look much cheaper at first, because the ELD vendor does not sell you the display device.
+- We include the cost of a BYOD display.
+Bring-your-own-device options look much cheaper, at first, because the ELD vendor does not sell you the display device.
 You are expected to provide your own tablet or smart phone.
 If you ask drivers to use their own, this cost can be $0.
-But, many fleets will need to purchase a device to provide to their drivers for the ELD system.
+But many fleets will need to purchase a device to provide to their drivers for the ELD system.
 To give a fair comparison between BYOD and traditional system, we include the approximate cost of a basic android tablet and/or data plan in our pricing.
 Just remember, if you have devices already or ask drivers to provide their own, these costs can decrease dramatically.

-3) We price based on middle-ground options.
+- We price based on middle-ground options.
 Many ELD products have a wide variety of a la carte options.
-You can supply your own display device, or buy one from them.
-You can add features like Navigation, or not.
+You can supply your own display device or buy one from them.
+You can add features like navigation.
 The list goes on and on.
 All these options make pricing complicated.
 When reporting the approximate price in our reviews, we try to pick a middle-ground solution that we think would be appealing to the average ELD buyer.
 For really complicated pricing structures, we will try to describe more detail in the review itself.

-4) We use 3-year total cost.
-Some ELDs are more expensive up front, but have low monthly service costs.
-Others cost nothing up front, but are more expensive month-to-month.
+- We use the three-year total cost.
+Some ELDs are more expensive upfront but have low monthly service costs.
+Others cost nothing upfront, but are more expensive month-to-month.
 To help compare between these different pricing styles, you need to look at the total cost over time.
-We use 3 years to provide a balance between up front cost and long term monthly costs.
-Many ELD vendors ask for a 2-3 year contract, so this is a sensible number to use when evaluating the true cost of a product.
+We use three years to provide a balance between upfront cost and long-term monthly costs.
+Many ELD vendors ask for a two-to-three year contract, so this is a sensible number to use when evaluating the true cost of a product.